Scanner Nikkor 100 mm

 This page discusses the lens of the Nikon Super Coolscan 8000 ED and 9000 ED films scanners (hereby abbreviated to Coolscan 8000 and 9000, respectively), and its usefulness in macrophotography.
 This discussion is part of a small set of pages on scanners and scanner lenses.

 The scanner Nikkor 100 mm is housed in a rather large cylindrical barrel made of multiple metal sections.
 All these sections, and the retaining rings at the front and rear, are locked against unscrewing by thread sealant.
 One section, located off-center toward the sensor, has a larger diameter than the rest.
 All specimens I have seen carry numerous white marks, or scratches in the metal, made when calibrating the lens and aligning its optical groups.
 There are no exposed threads, and no filter mounts.
-Judging from the weight, the barrel is made from thick brass.
+Judging from the weight, the barrel is made at least in part from thick brass.

 The lens of the Coolscan 8000 and 9000 has been reported as having a focal length of roughly 100 mm and a speed estimated between f/2.4 and f/2.8.
 It has no variable aperture.
 Nikon refers to this lens (as well as the lens in the Coolscan 4000, 5000 and V), as Scanner Nikkor ED.
 In the following discussion, this lens is referred to as scanner Nikkor 100 mm.